QUIT PANIC ATTACKS

 So there you have it.
 My personal journey from panic to recovery.

-NOW IT'S OVER TO YOU.
-DO ANY OF THE FOLLOWING SYMPTOMS FEEL FAMILIAR TO YOU?
+ARE ANY OF THESE SYMPTOMS FAMILIAR TO YOU?

 Panic attacks